mher/flower/docs/config.rst

 Default: None

-Sets the OAuth 2.0 key (client ID) issued by the OAuth 2.0 provider
+Sets the OAuth 2.0 key (client ID) issued by the OAuth 2.0 provider.

 `oauth2_key` option should be used with :ref:`auth`, :ref:`auth_provider`, :ref:`oauth2_redirect_uri` and :ref:`oauth2_secret` options.